 Here are some Rod and Reel combos I would recommend for Float fishing:

-Maver Reality 10ft Match Combo Kit With Holdall - This combo comes with a rod holdall, as well as a 2 floats, a plummet, shot and hooks to nylon meaning you also have all the end tackle you need to catch a fish.
+Maver Reality 10ft Match Combo Kit With Holdall - This combo comes with a rod holdall, as well as 2 floats, a plummet, shot and hooks to nylon meaning you also have all the end tackle you need to catch a fish.
 It is slightly more expensive than the Daiwa but with this set all else you need is a net and bait and then you can get fishing!

 Bait: